 "Way back, I can barely remember being about five years old and driving my dad absolutely insane playing a 78rpm vinyl record of Gene Autrie's Frosty The Snowman over and over about a million times."
 Arlin Godwin is describing what he calls a "domestic musical incident".

 "Yeah, there were a lot of those moments.
 Kid loves music.
 Kid turns music way up.
-Kid plays the same music over and over until the natives attack.
+Kid plays the same music over and over until the parents attack.
 I distinctly remember that after many hours — and probably days — of this annoying behavior, my Dad couldn't take it anymore so he grabs the disc and hurls it against a wall and it shatters into pieces.
 Records were very brittle in those days."

 This recollection is from a person who has been wearing out turntables, CD players, DAT machines and Hard Drives ever since.

 "There was always music in the house when I was growing up because my Mother loved Beethoven, Tchaikovsky and Mozart.
 And so do I. A lot," Arlin says.
 "But later I discovered The Beatles, Miles Davis, Elton John, Lindsey Buckingham, Prince and Trent Reznor.
 They influenced me at least as much as those earlier guys did."

 Arlin was born and raised in Pensacola, Florida and never formally studied music.
 He literally took 4 piano lessons which he hated and then gave it up.
 By the age of six he could pick out pretty much anything he heard by ear and play it back on his Mom's upright piano.